arsys-internet/terraform-provider-arsys-baremetal/docs/resources/privateNetwork.md

   subnet_mask = "255.255.255.0"
 }
 ```
-When updating a private network, datacenter_id is not needed only for the creation.
+When updating a private network, datacenter_id is only needed for the creation.

 ## Argument Reference